Pelosi says House will vote Thursday on War Powers Resolution to limit Trump's actions with Iran

 In other words, the plan would have specifically forbidden the drone strike ordered last week that killed Gen. Qassem Soleimani.

-Republican leadership aides told Fox News this War Powers Resolution is “toothless,” saying it has “NO chance of becoming law.”
+Republican leadership aides argued to Fox News that this War Powers Resolution is “toothless,” saying it has “NO chance of becoming law.”
 They noted how it is a “concurrent” resolution – which are not submitted to the president and do not have the force of law.

 The first War Powers Resolution was passed in 1973 in an effort to prevent presidents from using the military without congressional approval.
 Since then, questions of presidential compliance have become common, with controversy stemming from President Bill Clinton’s actions in Kosovo and President Barack Obama’s operations in Libya.